NAME

 - For packet filters that support removal of rules by rule identifier, the identifier of the rule to be removed.
 The add command is expected to return the rule identifier string to stdout.

-configuration- The name of the configuration file to read, usually /etc/blacklistd.conf.
+-cconfiguration- The name of the configuration file to read, usually /etc/blacklistd.conf.

-dbfile- The Berkeley DB file where
+-Ddbfile- The Berkeley DB file where

-stores its state, usually /var/run/blacklistd.db. -d
+blacklistdstores its state, usually /var/run/blacklistd.db. -d- Normally,

-- Truncate the state database and flush all the rules named
+blacklistddisassociates itself from the terminal unless the-dflag is specified, in which case it stays in the foreground. -f- Truncate the state database and flush all the rules named

 rulename are deleted by invoking the control script